antrea-io/antrea/docs/traceflow-guide.md

 For antrea-octant-plugin installation, please refer to [antrea-octant-installation](/docs/octant-plugin-installation.md).

 ## Start a New Trace
-You can choose to use Kubectl together with YAML file, Antctl with spec information or Octant UI to start a new trace.
+You can choose to use kubectl together with YAML file, antctl with spec information or Octant UI to start a new trace.

 When starting a new trace, you can provide the following information which will be used to build the trace packet:
 * source Pod